 In Azure Integration Services, you can implement routing scenarios in many different ways.
 Each approach has advantages and disadvantages.
-The most common way to accomplish that is by using Azure Service Bus, but there are other ways.
-Without going into details about whether these capabilities we are going to describe are a better or good idea to implement, it is still a valid option.
+The most common way to accomplish that is to use Azure Service Bus, but there are other options.
+Without going into details about whether the capabilities we are about to describe are a good idea to implement, it is still a valid option.

 In Azure Logic Apps, you can implement advanced routing scenarios by using conditional split actions combined with custom expressions.
-While most users are familiar with using basic condition statements to branch workflows, a less commonly known feature is the ability to use Azure Logic Apps’ robust expression language to create highly customized and complex conditions.
+While most users are familiar with basic conditional statements to branch workflows, a less commonly known feature is the ability to use Azure Logic Apps’ robust expression language to create highly customized, complex conditions.

 For instance, you can create a Logic App that processes incoming orders.
 Based on the total order value, the Logic App can dynamically route the workflow.
 Using the greaterOrEquals function, you can evaluate if the total value exceeds a certain amount and route the order to different processing queues accordingly.